 Groundwater is not being replenished by modern recharge and has been managed as a non-renewable resource since 2001.
 The aquifer is confined and distant from recharge areas.
 Consequently the aquifer does not respond to seasonal recharge from rainfall.
 Intensive groundwater development began after 2001 and the observed long-term water level trends and seasonal drawdowns are consistent with pressure response of pumping in a confined aquifer.
-A cone of depression has formed with its centre located at Peebinga, an area of intensive groundwater extraction north of Pinnaroo.
+A cone of depression in the groundwater pressure levels has formed with its centre located at Peebinga, an area of intensive groundwater extraction.

-The Tertiary Limestone Aquifer is responding as expected to the level of use, in terms of drawdown and salinity.
-The full potential response of the aquifer is yet to be realised as groundwater extraction in Victoria has been less than the Permissible Annual Volume.
-Further drawdown in groundwater levels are anticipated if groundwater extractions increase.
+The Review Committee reviewed the management prescriptions for Province 3 during the year.
+Overall the Tertiary Limestone Aquifer appears to have responded acceptably to the level of use in terms of drawdowns and salinity.
+The full response of the aquifer is yet to be realised as groundwater extraction in Victoria has been less than Permissible Annual Volume.
+Further drawdowns in groundwater levels are expected as groundwater extractions increase.
+Schemes are in place in both South Australia and Victoria to ensure people relying on groundwater bores for domestic and stock purposes can still access the resource.
+The impacts on domestic and stock bores need to continue to be managed by the States.

-There is no immediate risk of increased groundwater salinity due to either the lateral movement of saline groundwater or the vertical leakage of saline water from the Pliocene Sands Aquifer.
-There is a need to continue monitoring salinity in the aquifer.
+There is no immediate risk of increased groundwater salinity due to the lateral movement of saline groundwater or the vertical of leakage of saline water from the Pliocene Sands Aquifer.
+There is a need to continue to monitor.